TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 #### Automatic Configuration options

 - **Generate Validate Request Middleware**: You can automatically validate paths that have the `requestBody` and `schema` fields configured.
-This allows your Tyk Gateway to validate your request payload agains the schema provided in your definition.
+This allows your Tyk Gateway to validate your request payload against the schema provided in your definition.
 See [Request Validation]({{< ref "/content/getting-started/key-concepts/request-validation.md" >}}) for more details.
 - **Apply Detected Authentication**: You can automatically apply the authentication specified in the `security` and `securitySchemes` sections of your definition.
 See [Authentication]({{< ref "/content/getting-started/key-concepts/authentication.md" >}}) for more details.
 - **Allow access only to defined paths**: You can restrict access to the paths documented in your definition.
 See [Paths]({{< ref "/content/getting-started/key-concepts/paths.md" >}}) for more details.